Marwan-Ru/Sunlight/README.md

 4. Open CMake and specify the source code path (Sunlight folder) and the build binaries path (Sunlight/build).

-5. Click on configure, Generate then Open Project and you are good to go.
+5. Click on Configure, Generate then Open Project and you are good to go.

 ## Usage
 ### Pipeline - Activity Chart